cuperman/mint-assessment/02-wizard-application/README.md

 sequenceDiagram
    participant Frontend
    participant Backend
-   Frontend->>Backend: Create Request (POST) Backend->>Frontend: Empty Request Object with Session ID (201) Frontend->>Backend: Update Request (PATCH) Backend->>Frontend: Validation error or success (400 | 200)
+   Frontend->>Backend: Create Quote Request (POST) Backend->>Frontend: Session ID (201)
+   Frontend->>Backend: Questionnaire answers (PATCH) Backend->>Frontend: Validation error or success (400 | 200)
-   Frontend->>Backend: Confirm Request (POST) Backend->>Frontend: Success (200)
+   Frontend->>Backend: Submit with contact info (POST) Backend->>Frontend: Success (200)
 ```

 1. The frontend starts the process by issuing a POST request on the Quote Request resource.
-The server responds with an empty object and a Session ID to use in subsequent requests.
+The server responds with a Session ID to use in subsequent requests.

 ```
 # example:
 POST /api/quote_request
+=> { "sessionId": "550e8400-e29b-41d4-a716-446655440000" }
 ```

-2. The frontend issues multiple PATCH requests on the Quote Request session with a set of key values to be validated and saved in the database.
+2. The frontend issues multiple PATCH requests on the Quote Request session with a set of ke/values to be validated and saved in the database.
 The backend either returns validation errors or saves the record and returns the latest copy.
 It may progress the state if necessary in the returned object.

 ```
 # example: